Why Choose Laurier’s BA in Policing?

 You may be able to reduce the time and cost of the degree by transferring up to 10 of the 20 total credits required.

-The BA in Policing provides the foundation and credentials you need to accomplish your goals and stand out from the competition for leadership roles, especially in police organizations that place an importance on a commitment to lifelong learning.
+The BA in Policing provides the foundation and credentials you need to accomplish your goals and stand out from the competition.
+Acquire the edge to prepare you for leadership roles, especially in police organizations that place an importance on a commitment to lifelong learning.

-Post-secondary education can also open up opportunities for transferring between police organization, and second careers in consulting.
+Post-secondary education can lead to second careers in consulting.
+It can also open up opportunities for transferring between police organizations.

 - Chief of Police / Commissioner / Chief Constable